jamesbechet/tumbTag/README.md

-# TumbTag - Tumblr easy add tags [Chrome Extension](https://chrome.google.com/webstore/detail/tumbtag-tumblr-easy-add-t/cmbakfeanhaniakabiiabhdjkhgbbdmp/related?utm_source=chrome-ntp-icon)
+# TumbTag - Post your favorite tags in one click [Chrome Extension](https://chrome.google.com/webstore/detail/tumbtag-tumblr-easy-add-t/cmbakfeanhaniakabiiabhdjkhgbbdmp/related?utm_source=chrome-ntp-icon)
 =======

-#### Allows you to add your list of your favorite tags in one click.
+#### Make your life easier posting on Tumblr.

 ## Features:

-- Create a list of tags that is saved in the browser (localStorage)
+- Create a list of tags saved in the browser (localStorage)
-- Add the tags on your post in one click
+- Post the tags on your post in one click

 ## How it works ?

 When I wanted to post anything on tumblr, I had to go through all my tags (\#hashtags).
 Not even a copy-paste worked, so I created TumbTag.
-This chrome extensions allows you to store your favorite tags and add them to your post in one click.
+This chrome extensions allows you to store your favorite tags and post in one click.

 ## MIT License (MIT)